-Amaka Okechukwu is an interdisciplinary scholar engaged in research on social movements, race, community studies, and Black archives.
+Amaka Okechukwu is an interdisciplinary scholar engaged in research on social movements, race, urban studies, and Black archives.
 She joined George Mason University's Department of Sociology and Anthropology in Fall 2017.

-Forthcoming: To Fulfill These Rights: Political Contention over Affirmative Action and Open Admissions in Public Universities (Columbia University Press)
+Okechukwu, Amaka (2019).
+To Fulfill These Rights: Political Struggle Over Affirmative Action and Open Admissions (Columbia University Press).

 Winner of the Eduardo Bonilla-Silva Outstanding Book Award, Division of Racial and Ethnic Minorities, Society for the Study of Social Problems 2020; Ida B. Wells-Barnett Book Award, Association of Black Sociologists 2020